trueos/trueos-docs/trueos-handbook/install.rst

 To begin a fully automated installation, insert the installation media and reboot.

-If using an HTTP, FTP, or SSH server as the installation media, untar or copy the required files to a directory on the server accessible to users.
+If using an HTTP, FTP, or SSH server as the installation media, :command:`untar` or copy the required files to a directory on the server accessible to users.
 Be sure to configure the server so installation files are accessible to the systems to install.